attgua/shell-config/README.md

 vim ~/.zshrc
 ```

-Copy the contents of the .zshrc in shell
+Copy the contents of the .zshrc file in shell

 Activate the settings: